4 Use Git and GitHub

 6.6 Keep your fork in sync

-Before making new contributions, update your fork/main
+Before making new contributions, update your fork/main with the latest main from upstream:

 Option A) Do it on GitHub: If GitHub shows something like “This branch is 1 commit behind”, “Sync Fork”.